-Welcome to Forward Mid's Directory for Disabled People and people with long-term conditions 2024.

-This is the 10th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide to Disabled people living in Midlothian, and to public private and third sector organisations who provide services for disabled people and people with long term conditions.
+This Directory is in honour of Jeff Adamson 1957-2025.
+Welcome to Forward Mid's Directory for Disabled People and people with long-term conditions 2025 this is the 12th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide, not only, for Disabled people living in Midlothian, but also for public, private and third sector organisations who provide services to disabled people and people with long term conditions.